-- Must be enrolled in a relevant major such as Natural Science, Biotechnology, Criminal Justice/Science, Nursing, Anthropology.
+- Must be enrolled in a relevant major such as Natural Science, Biotechnology, Criminal Justice/Science, Nursing.

 - Although hours are flexible in accordance with your program's requirements, a work schedule must be followed during the internship.
 This office need to know when you will or will not be present in order to schedule various work-related projects, other interns, etc.

-- A background check and drug test will be performed by St. Johns County Administration prior to acceptance.
+- A background check will be performed by St. Johns County Administration prior to acceptance.

 - The Medical Examiner's Office will work with the applicant to fulfill their educational institution's requirements for Internship hours.
 If no specific hours are required, a minimum of one hundred and twenty (120) hours should be completed.

 PLEASE NOTE: Due to an extraordinarily high demand for this internship program, please consider sending in your applications as early as possible (i.e. a semester or two prior to your desired start date).
 Applicants will be considered on a first come, first serve basis, as there are limited spots available each semester.

 If you are interested in interning at the District 23 MEO, the following steps should be taken:

 - Download the St. Johns County Volunteer Application, as well as the Intern Acknowledgment, and the Background Transmittal forms.
 Email these forms, as well as a letter of introduction and possibly a resume to Kelly Boulos (email@example.com), MEO Internship coordinator; and let her know of your intentions.
 She will then respond and attempt to set up a time for your two working interviews.

 - Our policy is to conduct a 2 day working interview, usually on a Monday and Tuesday, as those days are typically the busiest for this office.